abarisic1509/frontend-web-temp/README.md

 # Project Template Generator

-This npm package helps you quickly set up a new project with predefined templates for React or Next.js, with options to use TypeScript, and include i18next for internationalization.
+This npm package helps you quickly set up a new project with predefined templates for React or Next.js, with Tailwind configuration for styling, options to use TypeScript, and include i18next for internationalization.

 ## IMPORTANT